jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-02b.md

 - If the company has 50 workers, then it gets 100 hours of free work or $100 savings which it can use to hire one new worker if the wages of the 50 were not increased.

-{{< q a="keynes" >}}
+{{< q a="Keynes" c="Chapter 2, General Theory" >}}
-<p>Every trade union will resist a cut in money-wages. <i>But no trade union would go on strike for every rise in the cost of living.</i> They thus do not create an obstacle to any increase in aggregate employment which is attributed to them by the classical school.</p>
+Every trade union will resist a cut in money-wages. <i>But no trade union would go on strike for every rise in the cost of living.</i> They thus do not create an obstacle to any increase in aggregate employment which is attributed to them by the classical school.
-<cite>Chapter 2, General Theory</cite>
 {{< /q >}}